 Working abroad sounds like an adventure to many people.
-However, job search in in India needs more than just the obvious India cover letter and Indian CV writing and translation - it requires thorough preparation.
+However, job search in India needs more than just the obvious India cover letter and India CV writing and translation - it requires thorough preparation.

-You will face issues that probably did not even cross your mind when you decided to go for India jobs.
+You will face issues that probably did not even cross your mind when you decided to go for jobs in India.
 Do not take to lightly the big influence an India cover letter can have on the results of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, weird selection trends and exotic management culture.